 Located south of the downtown core, South Main is one of the coolest upcoming districts in the center of town.
 The neighborhood straddles South Main Street south of Dr. Martin Luther King Boulevard.

-History & culture buffs will be well-served in South Main, too.
+History & culture buffs will be well-served in the South Main Historic District, too.
 The area is home to the National Civil Rights Museum.
 The museum is located on the former Lorraine Motel site, where Dr. Martin Luther King was assassinated.
 The National Civil Rights Museum is one of the country’s most important history museums.
 While spending time in Memphis, visiting is an absolute must.

 Recommended hotels in South Main